Wang-Lin-boop/GeminiMol/README.md

     pip install oddt scikit-learn matplotlib umap-learn
 ```

-#### GeminiMol and MolDecoder models
+_To re-train the model or make predictions using the models we provide, follow the steps below to install the dependencies in advance._

-_In this repository, we provide over 30 million pairs of training, validation, and testing data used in our paper, as well as an optimal GeminiMol binary-encoder model, a series of CSS similarity decoder models, a molecular structure decoder model, and a variety of decoder models of basic ADMET properties.
-To re-train the model or make predictions using the models we provide, follow the steps below to install the dependencies in advance._
+> Installing the dependency packages of GeminiMol and MolDecoder

 ``` shell
     pip install rdkit scipy dgllife scikit-learn